ibm-cloud-docs/Cloudant/couchdb/overview-couchdb.md

 ## Apache CouchDB Operator
 {: #apache-couchdb-operator-overview}

-An [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: new_window}{: external} is a method of packaging, deploying, and managing a Kubernetes-native application.
+An [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} is a method of packaging, deploying, and managing a Kubernetes-native application.

 The Operator for Apache CouchDB helps you deploy and manage an Apache CouchDB cluster on Kubernetes.